AIFrameResearch/SPO/README.md

 ## Overview

 Effective credit assignment is crucial for training LLMs in reasoning tasks.
 Trajectory-level methods such as GRPO rely solely on sparse final rewards, making credit assignment challenging.
 Token-level methods like PPO heavily depend on the critic model, whose value estimation is often inaccurate.
-The SPO framework aims to balance these extremes by operating at the segment granularity, enabling richer feedback signals compared to GRPO and allowing more accurate Monte Carlo estimates of segment-level advantages, thereby bypassing the need for a critic model.
+The SPO framework aims to balance these extremes by operating at the segment granularity, providing several key advantages:

+- **Improved credit assignment:** Segment-level feedback provides more localized information than trajectory-level methods, allowing credit assignment to shorter segments.
+This finer granularity enables the model to reward partial progress even for ultimately unsuccessful responses and penalize redundancy or unnecessary portions within successful responses.
+- **More accurate advantage estimation:** Compared to token-level advantages, segment-level advantages involve fewer estimation points.
+This enables SPO to leverage effective Monte Carlo (MC) sampling, yielding accurate and unbiased advantage estimation directly from the policy, thus eliminating the need for an additional, unstable critic model.
+- **Flexibility and adaptability:** Our segment partition method can be arbitrarily defined without requiring semantic completeness, offering flexible adjustment of granularity from token-level to trajectory-level, making it adaptable to a wide range of tasks.

-Our framework consists of three components: ***Segment Partition***, ***Segment Advantage Estimation***, and ***Policy Optimization Using Segment Advantages***, each of which can be implemented in various ways.
+Our framework consists of three components: ***Segment Partition***, ***Segment Advantage Estimation***, and ***Policy Optimization Using Segment Advantages***.
+Each component can be implemented in various ways, allowing tailored adaptations for different scenarios.

 ![framework_overview](./figures/framework_overview.png)